 American Made Alternatives to Merrell Boots

-We understand footwear is one of the industries where American manufacturing has taken a beating, especially with brands that are supposedly red-blooded American such as Merrell that choose to depart from the US in exchange for a larger profit.
-But there’s more than a handful of companies, big and small that are still proud to keep their craft and merchandise in the USA.
+We understand footwear is one of the industries where American manufacturing has taken a beating, especially with brands that are supposedly red-blooded American such as Merrell, that choose to depart from the US in exchange for a larger profit.
+But there’s more than a handful of companies, big and small, that are still proud to keep their craft and merchandise in the USA.

 We have multiple other articles on the website regarding footwear and boots.
-You can see our favorite shoes made in the USA here, our favorite American made work boots here, our favorite cowboy boots made in the USA here, and our favorite American made running shoes here.
+You can see our favorite shoes made in the USA here, our favorite American-made work boots here, our favorite cowboy boots made in the USA here, and our favorite American-made running shoes here.

-That does it for this article, hope we answered the question of where are Merrell shoes made.
+That does it for this article, I hope we answered the question of where are Merrell shoes made.
 Merrell is an extremely well-liked and known footwear company, it is no accident you may start pondering about their manufacturing origin or even if you’ve come to question their quality.

 While their top-dollar lines are undisputedly durable and appealing, the fact that they’ve moved from American production is a tad disappointing.
-Sure, their quality may be more than enough for a pair of shoes, but as a renowned company, there’s always some sort of moral dilemma we can’t help to bring to the table when certain values get sidelined, this may even be the reason behind Randy Merrell quitting the company in the first place.
+Sure, their quality may be more than enough for a pair of shoes, but as a renowned company, there’s always some sort of moral dilemma we can’t help to bring to the table when certain values get sidelined.
+This may even be the reason behind Randy Merrell quitting the company in the first place.

-Let us know if you have any comments or questions below and we will get back to you as soon as possible!
+Let us know if you have any comments or questions below, and we will get back to you as soon as possible!

 Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
 Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
 Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.